If your dog is drooling excessively and stumbling around, it’s not just clumsiness or excitement — it could be a sign something is seriously wrong.

 The disorientation can lead to stress-induced drooling, and nausea from the motion imbalance makes it worse.

-It’s especially common in older dogs and can come on suddenly, making it alarming for pet parents.
+It’s especially common in older dogs and can come on suddenly, which can be alarming for dog parents.

 Toxic Ingestion